renee127/renee127/README.md

 ### 👋 Hi, I'm Renee

-- 🌱 I’m starting the PhD program (computer science) at Florida Atlantic University in Spring 2023
 - :woman_student: MS in Data Science and Analytics at Florida Atlantic University December 2022
 - 👩‍💻 Data Scientist Certificate from Practicum by Yandex (Thank you Women Who Code for the Scholarship!)
 April 2022
 - 🔎 I'm looking for a full time remote job